FrotaLucas/WheaterApi/README.md

 Each container runs independently, with its own file system, libraries, and dependencies.
 This prevents conflicts between environments.

 - Better Organization:
 Containers are isolated from each other and from the host system, which reduces the attack surface.
-Additionally, organizing the project by services (e.g. backend, frontend) in separate containers makes the architecture cleaner and more modular.
+Additionally, organizing the project by services (e.g. backend, frontend and database) in separate containers makes the architecture cleaner and more modular.

 - Ease of Reproducing Environments:
 With files like Dockerfile and docker-compose.yml, you can recreate exactly the same environment anywhere with just a few commands.